Michael-Holmes-SDE/TextTools/doc/Plan.md

 						print a newline
 					else
 						print blank with end=", "
 			increment lineNum by 1

-	5. grep  (same as cat but with an if statement for the keywords searching for by the print statement def grep(args, search): for each filename in args open a file for each line in the file if line contains 'search';
+	5. grep
+	def grep(args, search):  # Prints all lines of files passed into it with args that contain what's in the 'search' parameter for each filename in args
+			open a file
+			for each line in the file
+				if line contains 'search';
 					print(line), with end='' so no newline
 			close the file

-	6. head  (same as cat but up to 10 lines) def head(args, lines = 10):
-		for each filename in args
-	                open a file
+	6. head  (same as cat but up to 10 lines, or another specified amount) def head(args, lines = 10): for each filename in args open a file